muscbridge/PyDesigner/docs/source/docker/docker_neurodock.rst

     there is no sematic versioning to referece.

-1. Open up a command line interface and change directory to your PyDesigner repository
+1. Open up a command line interface and change directory to your pyDKE repository

 .. code-block:: console

     $ cd [PyDesginer Repo Path]

-2. To build a Docker image using your local PyDesigner copy, run the
+2. To build a Docker image using your local pyDKE copy, run the
 command:

 .. code-block:: console